uncomplicate/neanderthal/articles/getting_started.md

 ### The native library used by Neanderthal's native engine (Optional)

-** None of this is needed if you include [org.bytedeco/mkl-platform-redist "2020.1-1.5.3"] dependency**.
+**The following is not needed if you include [org.bytedeco/mkl-platform-redist "2020.1-1.5.3"] dependency.**

 This section deals with system-wide MKL installation.